xinzhou93/Arch249/content/Final.md

 ---

 # Objective
-This project wants to extend the Experiential Design Schema framework into a VR-based recognition system that translates design phenomena into visual and embodied understanding.
+This project wants to extend the Experiential Design Schema framework into a VR-based recognition system that translates text-based schemas into visual and embodied understanding.

 # Mid-point Check
 Originally, I wanted to create a VR prototype that can recognize only Experiential Daylighting Schemas: Scintillating Sun, Lightrooms, Light and Dark Procession.
 However, I found a great ready-to-use scene online and it offers a place to showcase various experiential schemas.
 In the mid-point check, I tried to display several of them: